 The Fender American Acoustasonic Jazzmaster is a triumph of technology and craftsmanship.
-Using SIRS technology, this incredibly thin acoustic resonates and produces sound like a full depth instrument, and yet, it’s no thicker than a solid body electric guitar.
-It’s made in the USA with an all mahogany body, and for guitarists who tend to play their acoustic through an amp, it has one of the best pickup systems of any electro-acoustic on the market
+Using SIRS technology, this incredibly thin acoustic resonates and produces a sound like a full-depth instrument, and yet, it’s no thicker than a solid-body electric guitar.
+It’s made in the USA with an all-mahogany body, and for guitarists who tend to play their acoustic through an amp, it has one of the best pickup systems of any electro-acoustic on the market

 Acoustic Guitar Brands: Gibson

 Gibson was founded in 1902 by Orville Gibson, who was initially a mandolin maker.
 After adding guitars to their product catalog, Gibson quickly became one of the leading manufacturers.

 Their acoustic guitars were known for their quality and craftsmanship, and they quickly gained a reputation as being some of the loudest and best made in the business, leaving newer acoustic guitar brands in the dust.